premierstacks/eslint-stack/README.md

 ## 🌈 Join the Journey

-Ready to revolutionize your ESLint experience? [🌟 Get Started](#🌟-get-started) now and elevate your code.
+Ready to revolutionize your ESLint experience?
+Get started now and elevate your code.
 For updates, contributions, or questions, engage with us on GitHub.
 Let's shape the future of clean coding together!